Teddy Bridgewater Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 Season Stats

-- The Broncos have thrown the football in 60.1% of their plays from scrimmage this year while running the ball 39.9% of the time.
-This offensive attack ranks 21st in the NFL in points scored.
+- The Broncos have run 60.1% passing plays and 39.9% rushing plays this season.
+They rank 21st in the NFL in scoring.

-- Bridgewater accounts for 46.3% of his team's red zone plays, with 31 of his 231 pass attempts coming from inside the opponent's 20-yard line.
+- Bridgewater has thrown 31 passes in the red zone this season, 46.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Bridgewater's matchup with Washington.